 The District acquired the Ridgecrest Heights Water System during the 1988 fiscal year.
 In order to finance the construction of the estimated \$6,741,000 of required improvements the District formed Assessment District 87-1 on June 14, 1989.
 The District holds the Assessment District Bonds and did not sell them on the open market.
 Bond principal and interest revenues will be used to repay loans received to finance construction from the State of California.
-Future repayments on the Assessment District Bonds are as follows:
+At June 30, 2019, the bond debt service was paid-infull.